 For years and years, I was able to get away with always assuming someone else could spare a square if the campground bathroom was out of toilet paper.
 When you’re camping solo, though, there is no such luxury.
 Bring the essentials— TP, wet wipes, a shovel for digging cat holes, hand sanitizer or bio-degradable soap, etc. Ladies might also want a few specialized items, too, such as a Diva Cup for camping on your period or the Tinkle Bell, to make doing your business easy breezy.
 There’s also no law that says you can’t keep up with your usual routine for freshening up in the woods.
-Store the essentials like face cream, toner, or beard oil in small, reusable containers like HumanGear’s silicon travel bottles.
+Store the essentials like face cream, toner, or beard oil in small, reusable containers like HumanGear’s silicone travel bottles.

 7. Creativity Supplies

 One of the best camping experiences I’ve had was a women’s camping retreat where we chilled out with adult coloring books.
 Next time I go solo camping, I’m absolutely bringing a sketchbook and art supplies so I can recreate that experience for myself.
 As much fun as it is to talk all night by the campfire with your ride-or-dies, it’s also really nice to quietly journal by the light of flames, translate your favorite scenery from daytime hikes into watercolors, or just doodle with some drawing pencils.
 If you aren’t much for the visual arts, that’s ok.
 Bring along your knitting, a good book, or whatever other soothing activity you like to keep your hands busy and mind occupied.

 It is exciting when you come back home from a foray alone outdoors and realize that you succeeded not only in surviving your experience, but turning it into an opportunity to connect with nature and enjoy yourself as well.